ant358/AirplaneBirdStrikes/README.md

 Please let us know if you need any further clarification.

-## The Repo Contents are my answer to the challenge from 2021
+## The Repo Contents are my answer to the challenge from early 2022
+There is a pdf of slides that were used to present the results and a Jupyter notebook showing how I got the results.